mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   Linyu leaned back and looked at Melna as if to say, "Do I have to?", to which Melna laughed at the surprise.

-  "By Ara, I haven't heard you chuckle once since the blobby things."
+  "By Ara, I haven't heard you chuckle once since the Obscura showed up.

-  "The Obscura," she corrected her.

-  "Whatever.
 Some kaln comes along and now you're bright as a lake in the desert."

-  She looked down at hae
+  She looked down at hae and pondered at the mysteries of this peculiar child dressed in reed clothes that life had swept her way.

+  "Linyu reminds me to stay grounded through the trouble we're preparing for.
+Whatever this kaln went through to be alone in the cold in a foreign province, thi has adapted and found allies through it all.
+We will need to do the same."

 <!--